 "I've had really good experiences working with even first-year students," she said.
 "There were so many different pieces to this case, it was hard work."

 First-year student Williams found the experience challenging, but also rewarding.
 "It allowed me, very early in law school, to perform lawyer's work while learning the analytic contours of legal thinking," he said.

 Second-year student Esty said he is now knowledgeable about laws regarding torture and hopes to work for a human rights organization after law school.
-He also had advice for fellow students who may hesitate to do pro bono work in school.
-“If you’re not involved with pro bono when you’re in school with some free time, how will you ever get involved when you’re working 85 hours a week?”
+He also had advice for fellow students who may hesitate at doing pro bono work in school.
+"If you're not involved with pro bono now, when you're in school with some free time, how will you ever get involved when you're working 85 hours a week?"

 The future for Dalegrand remains uncertain and it's likely the case will not be heard for several months.
 Still, Smith is optimistic.
 "If the panel rules against petitioner — and we believe he should prevail — there will be the opportunity to seek review before the en banc court, and ultimately the U.S. Supreme Court," he said.